From the author:

 2. Let steam out of the kettle

-In most cases, this common ground needs to be worked on first.
-If the level of aggression is too high, a cleansing thunderstorm is often necessary to drain off the steam in the boiler.
+In most cases, it is important to work out this common ground first.
+If the level of aggression is too high, a cleansing thunderstorm is often necessary to drain the steam in the boiler.

 It is quite desirable that the participants express their displeasure within the framework of the moderation - but constructively!
 If this steam exhaust works on an estimating level, this is the first step of a joint solution.
 If this path is not successful and the situation escalates, the moderator should not be afraid to cancel the meeting or the workshop prematurely.